JoaoFilgueiras/dipoint/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
+* To anyone whose code has been used, or has contributed!
 * Inspiration
 * etc